-UPDATE: Legal System and Research in Portugal
+Legal System and Research in Portugal

-Update by Raquel Ferreira Pedrosa Alves
+By Raquel Ferreira Pedrosa Alves

-Raquel Ferreira Pedrosa Alves is a Regulatory & Legal Adviser at ANACOM (Autoridade Nacional de Comunicações/National Communications Authority) in Portugal, where she works in the areas of administrative and public law, regulation and communications.
-She is also a working member of the Portuguese Space Authority whose powers are currently vested in ANACOM.
 Raquel earned her LL.B. from the Faculty of Law at Universidade Nova de Lisboa, Portugal (1998-2003) and Advanced LL.M. in International Business Law from Católica Global School of Law, Portugal and Duke University School of Law, USA (2015/2016).
-She also earned Post-grade course of Law & Medicine from the Institute of Criminal Law and Criminal Sciences of Faculty of Law at Universidade de Lisboa, Portugal (2017) and Master’s Degree in Transnational Law from Universidade Católica Portuguesa - Lisbon School of Law, Portugal (2017-2019) with a master thesis titled “Advance Directives – What Can We Learn from the American Advance Care Model?”
-Between 2007 and 2015, Raquel lived and worked in Macau Special Administrative Region of People’s Republic of China, as an Associate Lawyer in a Luso-Chinese law firm, and later as a Legal Adviser at the Macau Government Health Bureau.
-Raquel is a permanent resident of Macau and is registered at the Macau Lawyers Association.
+She also earned a master’s degree in Transnational Law from Universidade Católica Portuguesa, Lisbon School of Law, Portugal (2017-2019) with the master thesis titled “Advance Directives – What Can We Learn from the American Advance Care Model?”
+Through the years, she has also completed several courses on data protection, digital security, compliance, and public procurement, as well as in telecoms regulations and legal drafting.
+Between 2007 and 2015, Raquel lived and worked in Macau Special Administrative Region of People’s Republic of China (Macau) first as an Associate Lawyer in a Luso-Chinese law firm, in which she provided legal services and advice in the fields of corporate law, contracts, labor and litigation procedures, and later worked as a Legal Adviser at the Macau Government Health Bureau in the areas of public, administrative, and health law.
+Raquel is a permanent resident of Macau and is also registered at the Macau Lawyers Association.

 Published July/August 2020